nikitavoloboev/data/docs/programming-languages/swift/swift-libraries/swift-libraries.md

 ## DB

+- [Blackbird](https://github.com/marcoarment/Blackbird) - Small, fast, lightweight SQLite database wrapper and model layer, based on modern Swift concurrency and Codable, with no other dependencies.
 - [Lighter](https://github.com/Lighter-swift/Lighter) - Swift APIs for SQLite: Type-safe down to the schema.
 Very, very, fast.
 Dependency free.
 - [SwiftSQL](https://github.com/kean/SwiftSQL) - Swift API for SQLite.
 - [ActiveSQLite](https://github.com/KevinZhouRafael/ActiveSQLite) - Helper of SQLite.Swift.
 It can let you use SQLite.swift easily.